k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 Repairs are a critical anti-entropy operation in Apache Cassandra&reg;.
 In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
 K8ssandra provides the Reaper Web Interface that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

+{{% alert title="Tip" color="success" %}}
-**Note:** The requirement for your environment may vary considerably, however the general recommendation is to run a repair operation on your Cassandra clusters about once a week.
+The requirement for your environment may vary considerably, however the general recommendation is to run a repair operation on your Cassandra clusters about once a week.
+{{% /alert %}}

 ## Tools